LinkfandosVF/cryptidcrushwiki/Characters/Atlas.md

-# Atlas Indrid (?)
+# Atlas
-He/Him
+He/Him - *A* mothman

-22 Years old

-Not THE mothman but A mothman.
+5'11" or 180 CM

+> "Atlas is a self-proclaimed paranormal investigator known for bringing bad luck.
+Despite his brooding exterior, Atlas is a bubbly little bug man who loves writing and running his many blogs.
+He's very camera shy."

+## Look
+Atlas is a short-statured young adult mothman.
+Atlas has large red eyes with white sclera, thick black hair around his neck, and black antennae.
+His upper body and wings are silver grey.
+He does not wear shoes due to his large, taloned feet.

+## Lore (WIP)
-Atlas was born the 21th of December 1999.
+Atlas's full name is Atlas Indrid.
+He was born on the 21st of December 1999.
+## Meta
+Atlas is voiced by [Patrick Mealey](https://x.com/PatMikeVA).